(Editor’s note: This post on fashion outlets in Italy and Spain was updated on 21 November 2021 with info on La Reggia Designer Outlet near Naples.)

 Torino Outlet Fashion Village, Torino (Turin), Italy

-Torino Outlet Fashion Village is one of the newer outlets in Europe, open for about one year.
+Torino Outlet Fashion Village is one of the newer outlets in Europe, open for about three years.
 It’s also one of the few that made the architectural mags with its clean, ultra-modern design by celebrity architect Claudio Silvestrin rather than the faux-classic buildings at other outlets.

 (TOFV also made Italian news websites when 8,000 people turned out in July, 2017 to apply for jobs!)